xapi-project/xen-api/doc/content/design/rate_limit.md

 The caller classification allows wildcards for any field, though we require that at least one field be specified.
-This lets us, for example, combine all accesses from XenCenter by only specifying the originator field,
+This lets us, for example, combine all accesses from the xapi python API by specifying the user-agent .

 In order to assist with rate limiting, we can store statistics about callers:
 - Last request timestamp